szymooneq/Personal-Portfolio/README.md

 ## Details

-- created with React (Next.js) and TypeScript
+- created with the React.js and Next.js frameworks using TypeScript
 - server-side rendering and better SEO
-- CMS with Sanity.io
+- CMS with Sanity v3 CMS embedded Studio
 - animations created with Framer Motion
-- HTML semantic tags
+- Semantic HTML tags
-- responsive website design without using any CSS framework
+- responsive website design without using a CSS framework
-- using CSS modules
+- styling with CSS modules
-- design created with Figma Software
+- design created with Figma software
-- inspired by the Gridfolio Framer template and one of Astro's landing page example

 ## Tutorial and project structure

-Inside of project, you'll see the following folders and files:
+Inside the project you'll see the following folders and files:

 ```
 PROJECT_ROOT
-├── pages               # page files
 ├── public              # static assets
 ├── sanity              # Sanity studio
 └── src
     ├── assets          # images and files
     ├── components      # React components
+    ├── interfaces      # TypeScript interfaces
-    ├── lib             # config files
+    ├── lib             # Sanity Studio files
+    ├── pages           # page files
-    ├── styles          # global and page styles
+    └── styles          # global and page styles
-    └── types           # TypeScript types
 ```

 Download the repository to your local machine and run to download all missing dependencies: